Best gravel bikes under $1,000 / £1,000: Start riding off-road for less

 Built for on/off-road adventures, the steel Nicasio is set up for load-lugging both on and off-tarmac, with rack and fender mounts and the option to carry two or three bottles.
 The Nicasio is compatible with 650b wheels, as well as the 700c wheels that it comes with, and it can handle 650b rubber up to 47mm wide.

-It's kitted out with 8-speed Shimano Claris gearing, with a good spread of gear ratios, while the mechanical disc brakes will keep you stopping reliably whatever the weather.
+It's kitted out with 8-speed Shimano Claris gearing and a good spread of gear ratios.
+Although all gears are above 1:1, gears below this are considered ideal for off-road climbs.
+The mechanical disc brakes will keep you stopping reliably whatever the weather though.

 Specifications